kamu-data/kamu-cli/DEVELOPER.md

   * `cargo binstall cargo-update` - for keeping up with major dependency updates
   * `cargo binstall cargo-deny` - for linting dependencies
   * `cargo binstall cargo-llvm-cov` - for coverage
+  * `cargo binstall bunyan` - for pretty-printing the JSON logs

 Clone the repository:
 ```shell